New to Practicing Yoga? Here’s Everything You Need to Get Started

 Apparel for Your Practice

 The great thing about practicing yoga is that you can pretty much wear whatever you want, as long as you can move comfortably in it.
 “Some people feel more comfortable practicing in loose, breathable clothing.
-Others prefer yoga leggings and fitted tops or sports bras, which allow them to see their alignment better in a mirror,” says Jenny White, a yoga instructor of 15 years based in Denver and Hawaii, and founder of The Kai Life.
+Others prefer yoga leggings and fitted tops or sports bras, which allow them to see their alignment better in a mirror,” said Jenny White, a yoga instructor of 15 years based in Denver and Hawaii, and founder of The Kai Life.
 I’ve got options for both styles below.

 Comfy and Chic Yoga Pants